BennySemyonov/matrix-devops/README.md

 - [x] 7.
 Set up a CI/CD pipeline using a CI/CD tool of your choice (e.g., Jenkins, GitLab CI/CD, GitHub Actions).
+- GitHub Actions

 - [x] 8.
 Configure the CI pipeline to trigger when changes are pushed to your GitHub repository.

-- [ ] 9.
+- [x] 9.
 In the CI pipeline, build and test the Python application within a Docker container.

 - [ ] 10.
 Use ClearML to log and monitor the CI pipeline's performance and metrics.